mh-prophet/PopcornHub/README.md

    cd PopcornHub
 Open the .xcodeproj file in Xcode
 Add your API key in Secrets.swift
-Build & run the project on an iOS Simulator or device **Sometimes TMDB API doesn't respond, Please try with VPN in that case.**
+Build & run the project on an iOS Simulator or device.
+**Sometimes TMDB API doesn't respond, Please try with VPN in that case.**

 ### Running Tests